Ferns & Focus

 In early spring, you may trim back old or tattered fronds from the previous year.
 New ‘fiddleheads’ will emerge from the center of the clump and unfurl as the weather warms.

-Seasonal Tips
+Seasonal Care

-If grown outdoors, the fronds may lay flat on the ground in winter; this is a natural protection mechanism against the weight of snow.
+If grown outdoors, the fronds may lay flat on the ground in winter.
+This is a natural protection mechanism against the weight of snow.
 Indoors, keep away from heating vents.

 In-Depth Care & Growth